StevenMicheletti/poolparty/README.md

 > $ samtools faidx
 > $ picard.jar CreateSequenceDictionary

 PoolParty also requires an input file named 'samplelist.txt' which must be placed in the directory containing the fastqs. samplelist.txt is a list containing the file names (one per line) for all of the fastqs you want to include in the run.
-An example with 2 paired-end fastqs:
+An example with 2 paired-end libraries:

 >Pool1_R1.fastq
 >Pool1_R2.fastq